miraymania/nightbot/README.md

 # NightBot
 `NightBot` is a chatbot that provides you venues according to your genre preference.
-Although its main aim is to find venues, it is also capable of finding provinces and genres.
 # Wit.ai
 `Wit.ai` is used to extract data from utterances with `entity` and `intent` classification.
 <br></br>